SianJade/keto-subscription-box/README.md

 ## Features
 ### Existing Features
-- The site features a page which displays three subscription tiers for the user to choose from, between one and six months
+- The site features a page which displays three subscription tiers for the user to choose from, between one and six months in duration, each at a slightly more reduced cost depending on which tier the user chooses to purchase.

+- The site also features a seperate 'Shop All Items' section

 ### Features Left to Implement
 - In future versions of the site I would like to add recurring billing to the site so that user's subscriptions can renew and have the appropriate payment taken from their account automatically once they have reached the end of their chosen subscription tier.
 For this to work I would also have to implemnt a feature that allows for the user's payment details to be saved so that payment can be taken automatically once their subscription renews.